 We have a limited amount of funding available but will aim to allocate it across the most deserving projects to help create maximum impact and value.
 Each year the applications will be considered on their own merits so there won’t be a set number of projects we aim to support.
 We are more interested in the projects aims and whether it will be leaving a legacy of change and inclusion.

-We do recognize that projects that benefit larger numbers of children & young people may appear as better value for money, but then there are other projects that provide a more valuable experience so each grant will be reviewed by a panel and considered on its own merit.
+Projects that benefit larger numbers of children and young people may appear as better value for money, however, we are interested in high value experiences.
+Each grant will be reviewed by a panel and considered on its own merit.

 If a grant is awarded, it will be paid in instalments.
 The process of payment will be reviewed on a grant by grant basis.
 Payment will be made by instalments and monitoring information will need to be submitted to support each instalment.
 You may be visited by a member of the Daytrippers team.

 We have grown to admire TourettesHero for their creativity and passion for inclusion.
 Starting out as a project with one single mission – “To change the world one tic at a time” – by celebrating the humour & creativity of Tourettes.
 In their own words, it’s not about mocking or commiserating – it’s about reclaiming the most frequently misunderstood syndrome on the planet.